OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlCurveGeometry.md

           | both motion steps = 2 (default)

-        <p class=jekyll-theme-minimal scene-class-attr-comment">Which frame(s) do we take the primitive attributes from?
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Which frame(s) do we take the primitive attributes from?

 	O : first motion step